Willow has pioneered unique academic programs that support our philosophy and commitment to student-centered learning and achievement.

 One of the most recognized attributes of Willow students is their ease and ability with public speaking.
 Children are encouraged to find their voice at an early age in classroom meetings, discussions, and Morning Gathering, where every student in every grade has multiple opportunities to ask questions, present insights from class studies and projects, and contribute ideas to a school-wide conversation.The benefits of the constant practice of communication is most evident at Graduation when each Grade 8 student delivers thought-provoking, powerful, and sometimes hilarious speeches reflecting upon their time at Willow.

 Grade 8 Internships

 Each spring, Grade 8 students intern with a business, non-profit, government institution, or other organization for one week.
-Each internship is approved by Willow staff.
-In recent years, Willow students interned at law firms, animal shelters, county colleges, boutiques, corporations, doctors’ offices, and media companies.
+In recent years, internships have included law firms, animal shelters, county colleges, boutiques, corporations, doctors’ offices, and media companies.

-The unique program provides a venue for students to put knowledge and skills to practical use, explore a potential career or interest further, and to demonstrate a tangible connection between their internship and Willow Virtues.
+The unique program provides a venue for students to put knowledge and skills to practical use, explore a potential career, and to demonstrate a tangible connection between their internship and Willow Virtues.
 Following the internship, students make a formal presentation of the experience to the Willow community at Morning Gathering.